boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 10110001
 ```

 And then check out queries against that.
 If we have a potential match, then we go and look inside the store.
 Assuming we break these into logical blocks of a good chunk of documents we can potentially skip most of the index for many queries!
-Even if it increases the bit density to 50% we still have on average a 50% chance to not inspect a block, allowing us to skip half the index!
+Even if its only 50%b efficent it allows us to skip half the index!
 However this is just a theory, and for now lets just get it working.
-If you break it up by language it gets even better when working with filters because you can skip even more blocks!
+Incidently if you break the chunks up by language it gets even better when working with filters because you can skip even more blocks!

 Get it working, get it right, make it fast.
 In that order.
+Lets start by just getting it working for the most basic version and see how it looks.

-Which means we also need the TF frequencies for each document.
-However we can save some space here.
+Thinking about TF frequencies for each document.
+We can save some space here.
 If we have a word with a single occurance in the document we don't need to store that, because we already know the word could be in there and can then just assume 1.
 This should cut down the TF size considerably!

-Interesting to note that bing also stores the TF seperately.
+Interesting to note that bing also stores the TF seperately in a forward index which stores a list of words for each document.
 I was wondering how they knew what documents to send to their ranking oracle for queries such as "about" as clearly they are not sending half their corpus to it.
 There has to be some sort of pre-ranking going on to send the best candidate documents first.

 Of course there had to be more to it... as it turns out there isnt any "good" way to do bitsets in Go.
 Or rather none that fit my needs that well.
 I want 1536 bits that I can easily flip and otherwise do bitwise operations on.
 The obvious way to do it of a slice of boolean has actually an 8x memory overhead because of how it works.

- Now it's not too bad because I know what I need.
+1536 bits isn't too bad because I know what I need.
 Assuming I want 1536 bits for each document in the index I can have 24 64 bit integers for 1536 bits.
 An array in array should work, however there is no way we can store the whole index in RAM.
 However we can store the "higher" row in RAM and use that to keep track of everything.
 As always time to verify, because I want to ensure we can do an AND operation over an array of arrays containing 24 ints quickly.

 I had a feeling this was going to hurt performance... by a lot.
 Because rather than one single & operation we are about to do 24 of them....
 BUT the runtime of the loop before was close to the time to loop anyway so it might suprise me.
 Guess what?
 It did.
 With ten million items in the index, when I went from one bitwise operation to the full 24 the impact was negligible.
 Thats for a straight brute force implementation too.